ensody/ReactiveState-Kotlin/README.md

 Depending on the context in which `autoRun` is executed, this observer is automatically tied to a `CoroutineScope` (e.g. the `ViewModel`'s `viewModelScope`) or in case of a `Fragment`/`Activity` to the `onStart()`/`onStop()` lifecycle.

 With [`bind`](https://ensody.github.io/ReactiveState-Kotlin/reference/reactivestate/com.ensody.reactivestate/androidx.lifecycle.-lifecycle-owner/bind/)
-and [`bindTwoWay`](https://ensody.github.io/ReactiveState-Kotlin/reference/reactivestate/com.ensody.reactivestate/androidx.lifecycle.-lifecycle-owner/bind-two-way/) you can easily create one-way or two-way bindings between `LiveData` and your views.
+and [`bindTwoWay`](https://ensody.github.io/ReactiveState-Kotlin/reference/reactivestate/com.ensody.reactivestate/androidx.lifecycle.-lifecycle-owner/bind-two-way/) you can easily create one-way or two-way bindings between `StateFlow`/`LiveData` and your views.
 These bindings are automatically tied to the `onStart()`/`onStop()` lifecycle of your `Fragment`/`Activity` in order to prevent accidental memory leaks and unnecessary resource consumption.
 This means you have to create your bindings and `AutoRunner`s in `onStart()`.